celedev/LuaWatchKitFirstApp/readme.md

 A Mac with Celedev CodeFlow version 0.9.9 or later.

-Works on the iOS simulator running iOS 8.2 or later (included in Xcode 6.2 beta).
+Works on the iOS simulator running iOS 8.2 beta 3 or later (included in Xcode 6.2 beta 3).

 ## How to use this code sample